OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Modeling Analytics Workloads

 \end{definition}

-Fig.~\ref{fig:abstraction}\subref{fig:abstraction:application_graph} decomposes the analytics application from Fig.~\ref{fig:application} into four analytics functions: cloud detection ($m_1$), landuse classification ($m_2$), waterbody monitoring ($m_3$), and crop monitoring ($m_4$).
-The data flows in the application are represented by directed edges $\left(m_1, m_2\right)$, $\left(m_2, m_3\right)$, and $\left(m_2, m_4\right)$.
+Fig.~\ref{fig:abstraction} decomposes the analytics workflow from Fig.~\ref{fig:application} into four analytics functions: cloud detection ($m_1$), land use classification ($m_2$), waterbody monitoring ($m_3$), and crop monitoring ($m_4$).
+The data flows in the workflow are represented by directed edges $\left(m_1, m_2\right)$, $\left(m_2, m_3\right)$, and $\left(m_2, m_4\right)$.

-\textbf{Analytics function workload.} During frame analysis, the captured data frame is divided into image tiles that can be processed independently~\cite{denby2020orbital,denby2023kodan}.
-We use distribution ratios on the directed edges of an application graph to represent how analytics traffic (number of image tiles) scales through each analytics function.
-For example, in Fig.~\ref{fig:abstraction}\subref{fig:abstraction:application_graph}, the cloud detection function ($m_1$) drops half of the tiles covered by clouds.
-The landuse classification function ($m_2$) then identifies $50\%$ of the remaining filtered tiles as farmland areas and sends these to the waterbody monitoring ($m_3$) and crop monitoring ($m_4$) functions.
-These distribution ratios allow us to calculate how workload flows through each analytics function given one unit of incoming workload and are determined through statistical analysis of historical data.
+\textbf{Modeling analytics workload.} As introduced in Section~\ref{sec:preliminary_study}, Earth observation data are tiled before being analyzed.
+The processing workload of an analytics function is thus proportional to the number of tiles that it must process.
+As in Fig.~\ref{fig:abstraction}, we use the \emph{distribution ratio} on each directed edge $(m_i, m_{i'})$ to represent the approximate amount of analytics workload that $m_i$ brings to $m_{i'}$, which is measured as \emph{the average number of tiles that $m_i$ outputs to $m_{i'}$ per input tile of $m_i$}.
+For instance, the cloud detection function ($m_1$) may on-average drop half of the tiles covered by clouds.
+The land use classification function ($m_2$) could then identify only $50\%$ of the remaining filtered tiles as farmland areas and only send these to the waterbody monitoring ($m_3$) and crop monitoring ($m_4$) functions.
+As we show later, these ratios will help us model the end-to-end workload on every analytics function in an end-to-end pipeline per input tile.

-\textbf{\textit{Remark.}} For unknown locations, the most conservative approach is to set all distribution ratios initially to one, ensuring the application workload can be handled.
-As runtime workload data accumulates, these ratios can be adaptively adjusted.
-In this work, we do not explore the distribution ratio in depth, leaving it as an opportunity for future research.
+\textbf{\textit{Remark:}} While the distribution ratio of each edge is generally unknown for any specific frame, their statistical values can be estimated by profiling with historical data.
+With sufficient on-board buffer, temporary deviation from the statistical estimates can be absorbed without causing long-term buffer build-up.
+For unknown locations, the most conservative approach is to set all distribution ratios initially to one, ensuring the full input traffic can be handled.
+As runtime data accumulate, these ratios can be adaptively estimated or predicted by an advanced machine learning model.
+Here we do not explore the distribution ratio in further depth, leaving it as an opportunity for future research.